|Oracle® TimesTen In-Memory Database Replication Guide

 Note:All databases within the replication scheme that use parallel replication must be configured identically with the same type of parallel replication and the same number of threads or tracks.

 The only time you can have different values for parallel replication attributes is during an upgrade.
-For details, see "Performing an upgrade on databases that use parallel replication" in the Oracle TimesTen In-Memory Database Installation Guide.
+For details, see "Upgrades when using parallel replication" in the Oracle TimesTen In-Memory Database Installation Guide.

 The following sections describe both options for parallel replication: